aviatorPredictorPro/Aviator-Predictor-Pro/README.md

 ## Join Our Community

-You can follow us on our instagram account with the username:@
+You can follow us on our instagram account with the username:@aviatorpredictpro

 Thank you for your interest in the **Aviator Predictor**!
 Happy betting!